 What It's About: “If you cannot speak truth at a beheading, when can you speak it?”

 England, May 1536.
 Anne Boleyn is dead, decapitated in the space of a heartbeat by a hired French executioner.
 As her remains are bundled into oblivion, Thomas Cromwell breakfasts with the victors.
 The blacksmith’s son from Putney emerges from the spring’s bloodbath to continue his climb to power and wealth, while his formidable master, Henry VIII, settles to short-lived happiness with his third queen before Jane dies giving birth to the male heir he most craves...Publication Date: March 5, 2020

 What It's About: Exploring the psychological dynamics of the relationship between a precocious yet naïve teenage girl and her magnetic and manipulative teacher, a brilliant, all-consuming read that marks the explosive debut of an extraordinary new writer.

 2000.
 Bright, ambitious, and yearning for adulthood, fifteen-year-old Vanessa Wye becomes entangled in an affair with Jacob Strane, her magnetic and guileful forty-two-year-old English teacher...Publication Date: March 10, 2020

-Vincent is a bartender at the Hotel Caiette, a five-star glass and cedar palace on an island in British Columbia...Publication Date: March 24, 2020
+Vincent is a bartender at the Hotel Caiette, a five-star lodging on the northernmost tip of Vancouver Island...Publication Date: March 24, 2020

 What It's About: “I am Ana.
 I was the wife of Jesus.”